zyphlar/influxdb.org/source/docs/v0.9/concepts/schema_and_data_layout.md

+---
+_PLEASE NOTE 0.9.0 IS PRE-RELEASE SOFTWARE.
+THESE DOCUMENTS ARE TESTING REFERENCES_.

 # Schema Design

 In the 0.9.x version of InfluxDB, it is recommended that you encode most metadata into the series `Tags`.
 Tags are indexed within the InfluxDB system allowing fast querying by 1 or more tag values.
 Note that tag values are always interpreted as strings.